Guruzeta/guruzeta.github.io/_pages/cv.md

 - **Physics:** Advanced Statistical Mechanics · Condensed Matter Theory · Quantum Field Theory · Topological Aspects of Quantum Matter · Nonlinear Dynamics
 - **Mathematics:** Group Theory · Complex Analysis · Differential Equations · Numerical Analysis
-- **Computational:** Computer Programming and Utilization · Microprocessor Lab · Data Analysis
+- **Computational:** Machine learning in computational mechanics · Machine learning in physics · Programming · Microprocessor Lab · Data Analysis

 ---

 ## Extracurricular and Outreach

 - Invited speaker for *“Why a Maths and Physics Club?”* — Advanced Pedagogy Workshop (TEQIP-KITE III, 2019)

-- Addressed  **100** college math faculty from all over India as a part of Advanced Pedagogy workshop.
-The program, under the aegis of World Bank and Govt of India, aims to improve quality of technical education system in the country.
+  Addressed **100** college mathematics faculty from across India as part of an Advanced Pedagogy Workshop.
+The program, under the aegis of World Bank and Govt of India, aims to improve the quality of the technical education system in the country.

 _Last updated: November 2025_